 - Many trees will benefit from two or three deep soakings in the fourth or fifth year.
 Most established trees will benefit from heavy irrigation on a regular yet irregular basis, especially during the dry season.
 Keep an eye on your tree.

 How much water to use

 One of the most difficult aspects of plant parenting is determining when and how much to water your plants.
 Because both overwatering and underwatering are equally damaging to your plants, finding a happy medium – the sweet spot – is crucial.
 Let’s look at some suggestions for achieving the ideal balance.

 If your plant is under-watered, give it a hearty drink of water, making care to get the water down to the roots, and consider cutting the time between watering in half.
 A decent rule of thumb is to examine the soil for moisture with your finger.
 Go ahead and water as soon as you sense it’s dry at least 2″ down.

 Tips for over watering

-Overwatering can cause plants to drown due to a lack of oxygen in the soil, as well as root rot and fungus growth in wet soil.
+Overwatering can cause trees and plants to drown due to a lack of oxygen in the soil, as well as root rot and fungus growth in wet soil.
 It can also be misunderstood as pest damage.
-When leaves are splashed with water too frequently, mould might form, so try to avoid getting leaves wet when watering.
+When leaves are splashed with water too frequently, mold might form, so try to avoid getting leaves wet when watering.

 If trees and shrubs suffer from under-watering, which stunts their growth and health, overwatering is wasteful and can be damaging to the health of trees and shrubs.